yusuf1126/yusuf1126.github.io/_pages/about.md

 Recent News
 --------
-\[<font color="#dd0000">Openings</font>\]: I am looking for highly self-motivated and self-disciplined M.S.students who are strongly committed to cutting-edge research on UAVs collaborative communications, networking and computing.
+\[<font color="#dd0000">Openings</font>\]: I am looking for highly self-motivated and self-disciplined M.S.students who are strongly committed to cutting-edge research on collaborative communications, networking and computing.
 If you are interested, please feel free to drop me an email.

 --------
 \[<font color="#dd0000">Editorial service</font>\]: Appointed as an Guest Associate Editor for <a href="https://www.frontiersin.org/journals/communications-and-networks/sections/wireless-communications#" target="_blank">Frontiers in Communications and Networks</a> in September, 2020